-9.457 Design/Play Note: case 9.455 seems "gamey", but it is less gamey than allowing a player to move his forces right up to his Objectives before declaring his CP.
+9.459 Design/Play Note: cases 9.456/7 seem "gamey", but it is less gamey than allowing a player to move his forces right up to his Objectives before declaring his CP.
 Assume the forces are a) waiting on diplomatic overtures, or b) have to "go into quarters" to regroup - common practice, historically.
 Be sure to declare a Defensive CP (see below).
 This will allow HQs to function normally.

-9.46 Defensive CPs (DCPs).
+9.46 Defensive CPs (DCPs)

 Any player may institute a Defensive CP.
 DCPs have no Objectives.
 Their primary purpose is to permit a defending Side to counter the Enemy's own CPs.
 The price paid is a reduction of the ability to accumulate OPs, because the Side now has a CP in progress.

 9.461 DCPs require no allocation of OPs; they may remain in progress as long as desired and neither Succeed nor Fail.
+Most games provide chits for marking whether a DCP is Active or not; place the chit on an appropriate Hub, or in a prominent location when the DCP is Active, and remove it when the DCP is Inactive.